-• One of the standards in the literature is to use real per capita income, which is total real income produced in the economy divided by the population.

-• This is the clearest measure of "standard of living."

-- We say, based on the previous chart, that the U.S. standard of living is relatively high and that the standard of living in many other countries is lower. - The goal of this talk is to make the same types of statements for MSAs in the U.S. - Note that the countries with a high standard of living are not necessarily the fastest-growing countries.
+- One of the standards in the international literature is to use real per capita income as the key metric. - This is defined as total real income produced in the economy divided by the population. - o This is the clearest measure of "standard of living." - We say, based on the previous chart, that the U.S. standard of living is relatively high and that the standard of living in many other countries is lower. - The goal of this talk is to make the same types of statements for MSAs in the U.S. - Note that the countries with a high standard of living are not necessarily the fastest-growing countries.